Shog9/flagtools/README.md

 <a id="comment-active"></a>
 ### Comment flags

-When viewing a post with comment flags, the entire comments section on the post will be expanded, revealing all of the non-deleted flags.
+When viewing a post with comment flags, the entire comments section on the post will be expanded, revealing all of the non-deleted comments, making it easy to see the full context of the comment thread and all of the flagged comments.
 There is a banner at the top of the comments section with a summary of the number of active and resolved flags.

 [![Active comments banner with active and resolved flags][6]][6]

-Clicking the colored text (in the image above "2 active comment flags") will reveal all deleted comments and the resolved comment flags.
-Viewing deleted comments by clicking "[n] deleted" will not reveal which deleted comments bear resolved flags.
+Clicking the colored link text (in the image above "2 active comment flags") will reveal all deleted comments and the resolved comment flags.
+Viewing deleted comments by clicking "[n] deleted" will not reveal which deleted comments bear resolved flags ([see below](#comment-resolved) for more information about resolved comment flags).
+Remember, the number of comment flags will not necessarily indicate the number of flagged comments.
+If comments have multiple flags, the numbers will be different.

-Comments with active flags will be marked with a red bar on the left side of the comment, while comments with resolved flags will be marked with a grey bar (resolved flags will only show when viewing full flag info [see below](#comment-resolved) for more information about resolved comment flags).
+Comments with active flags will be marked with a colored bar on the left side of the comment, while comments with resolved flags will be marked with a grey bar.

-Each flaged comment will have a grey bar beneath it with the flag reason.
+Each flagged comment will have a grey bar beneath it with the flag reason.
 On hover, the options will appear to "dismiss flags" (far left) or "delete" the comment (far right).
 The latter will automatically mark the flag as "helpful".
 If the comment should be deleted but the flag reason is incorrect, it's recommended to dismiss the flag before deleting the comment.

 [![Three flagged comments, one showing options revealed on hover][7]][7]